 A 100% attendance rate is encouraged to be maintained by each child and family.
 Attendance will be monitored on every child daily.
-At the end of each month, the Family Service Specialist/ERSEA will be looking at attendance data to identify children with patterns of absence that put them at risk of missing ten percent of program days per year, which is any child whose attendance is 90% or below.
-When a child is "chronically absent" or has been identified as at risk of missing ten percent of the school year the FSS/ERSEA will contact the family to develop a plan to assist the child and family to improve individual attendance.
-A "My Child's Success Plan" will be completed and signed by the family outlining strategies for improving attendance.
+At the end of each month, the Family Service Specialist will be looking at attendance data to identify children with patterns of absence that put them at risk of missing ten percent of program days per year, which is any child whose attendance is 90% or below.
+When a child is "chronically absent" or has been identified as at risk of missing ten percent of the school year the FSS will contact the family to help implement strategies that assist the family to improve the individual child's attendance.
+A "My Child's Success Plan" may be completed and signed by the family outlining strategies for improving attendance.